Product Support & Resources

 In an emergency, confusion can delay evacuation.
 Natural gas alarms with loud audible alerts and clear voice instructions help tenants understand the severity of the situation and what actions to take.

-Bilingual voice alerts further improve safety in diverse communities by ensuring instructions are understood quickly during a gas leak emergency.
+Bilingual voice alerts further improve safety in diverse communities by ensuring instructions are understood quickly during a natural gas leak emergency.

 Meeting Standards and Reducing Risk